Vizzuality/vizzuality/content/projects/web-evolution.md

 ---
-title:       Updating the history of the web
+title:       Evolution of the Web.
 short_title: Evolution of the Web
+description: Updating the history of the web.
 link:        http://www.evolutionoftheweb.com
 link_short:	 evolutionoftheweb.com
 client:      Google Chrome and Hyperakt